For Immediate Release

 the assailant knew that their victim was pregnant.
 It is carefully written to protect babies like

-Reid but not delve into medical or reproductive care or services.
+Reid but not delve into medical services.

 For more information and updates on this legislation, please visit